VanbroekhovenStef/warehouse/README.md

 - Art

 This folder contains all art that is used in the game, from animations, sprites (game objects) and tiles to create the world.

+- Audio

+Contains all audio used in the game.

+- Fonts

+All fonts used in the game are stored here.

+- Prefabs

+A prefab is used as a template for commonly used game objects that need similar layout and functionality.
+This can go from a simple menu button to a whole environment.
+Changing the prefab will change all game objects that implemented it.

+- Scenes

+A unity game is comprised of different scenes that are linked to each other.
+Every scene is a separate page in which the user can explore and interact with the game.

+- Scripts

+All functionality and logic is stored in C# scripts.
+These allow the programmer to fully control the behaviour of the game objects in the scene.
+Scripts are also used to interact with the micro-services backend that was built to support the game.

 ### Useful links
 A handful of tutorials were followed to get to know the Unity game engine.
 Below you can find some useful links that can help you get on your way with Unity.